maartje/DL_NLP/README.md

 * experiment with using **words instead of characters** (even though they are not easy to compare).
 This basically means that you have to plug in another tokenizer (separate by space instead of just split all characters.).

+* Experiment with **alternative models**: may be a feed forward NN or a CNN with a fixed sequence length.
+That is: predict the langage after exactly n characters.

 # DONE
 * Setup the pipeline [Maartje]
 * Implement preprocess for texts [Maartje]